CookieCrispInYourBumBum/enChat/README.md

 # About
 enChat is a free to use, open source chat application that uses encryption.
-You are free to modify the code, help out with development, or even release your version as long as you have a link to this GitHub page on there.
+You are free to modify the code, help out with development, or even release your version as long as you have a link to this GitHub page on there. enChat is still in early beta and is not recommended to be used for chats which require the upmost security.

 ## Setup a server
 1. Install Node.JS on your server